AVSystem/scala-commons/docs/REST.md

   - [Implementing a client](#implementing-a-client)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-The commons library contains an RPC based REST framework for defining REST services using Scala traits.
-It may be used for implementing both client and server side and works in both JVM and JS, as long as appropriate network layer is implemented.
-For JVM, Jetty-based implementations for client and server are provided.

-The core of REST framework is platform independent and network-implementation indepenedent and therefore has no external dependencies.
-Because of that, it's a part of `commons-core` module.
-This is enough to be able to define REST interfaces.
-But if you want to expose your REST interface through an actual HTTP server or have an actual HTTP client for that interface, you need separate implementations for that.
-The `commons-jetty` module provides Jetty-based implementations for JVM.

 ## Quickstart example